ARFID Success & Recovery

 Habits can be changed.
 Phobias are extreme habits.
 ARFID is a phobic reaction that can be changed.

-What is the measure of success for Specialist ARFID Therapy?
+What is the measure of success for the ARFID Food Phobia Therapy Program?

-The goal of ARFID Therapy is for the client to be able to begin to explore their previously non safe foods without the old fear and disinterest shutting them down.
+The goal of the ARFID Food Phobia Therapy Program is for the client to be able to begin to explore their previously non safe foods without the old fear and disinterest shutting them down.

 The following Therapy results are indicative for the 6,000+ ARFID clients who have participated in the Specialist ARFID Therapy process.